 For many people, especially older adults, our relationships get us out of bed in the morning.
 The desire and motivation to interact with others is an important part of our lives.
 We’ve often invested many years of our lives sharing ourselves with others, and now we can’t.

 So let’s use this speaking topic to help practice and learn to speak English.
-Who knows, you might hear about something that can help you if you're in the middle of a lockdown.
+Who knows, you might hear about something in this podcast that can help you if you're in the middle of a lock-down.

 Blister Tolerable Relationship Dating Spouse

 Most common 2 word phrases:

 Listen To The Audio Lesson NowThe mp3 audio and pdf transcript for this lesson is now part of the Adept English back catalogue .
 You can still download and listen to this lesson as part of one of our podcast bundles.

 Transcript: Practice Your English Speaking Learning About Love In A Global Pandemic

 Hi and welcome to this podcast from Adept English.
 Speaking, learning, understanding English – Adept English is here to help you with that, all through our Listen and Learn technique.

 Now a subject that was suggested to me by my elder daughter.
 What about ‘Love in the Covid Era’?
 What about love, romantic love that is, in lockdown?
 What is the effect of lockdown and the pandemic on peoples’ romantic lives?
 So just in case you’re not familiar, ‘lockdown’, LOCKDOWN is the word we use in English to talk about the restrictions, the situation demanded by the message ‘stay at home’ because of the virus.

 That’s called ‘lockdown’ and we say ‘we are in lockdown’ or ‘we’re all locked down’.
 And the pandemic, PANDEMIC is the word for widespread illness, illness or disease which affects people all around the world.
 That’s pandemic.